Complera and Atripla are one-pill combination drugs that help manage HIV. They’re both antiretroviral medications.

 Both Complera and Atripla work to prevent HIV from making copies of itself.
-This helps lower the amount of HIV in your body.
-Both of these drugs can also help increase your number of CD4 cells, which are also called T-cells.
-Your T-cells help you fight infection and disease.
-HIV attacks and kills your T-cells.
-Having too few T-cells makes it hard, if not impossible, for your body to fight and recover from infections and disease.
+This helps decrease the amount of HIV in a person’s body.
+Both of these drugs can also help increase the body’s number of CD4 cells, which are also called T cells.
+HIV attacks and kills T cells, which help fight infection and disease.
+Having too few T cells makes it hard, if not impossible, for the body to fight and recover from infections and disease.

 Complera and Atripla are both pills that combine three different drugs: two nucleoside reverse transcriptase inhibitors (NRTIs) and one non-nucleoside transcriptase inhibitor (NNRTI).
-NRTIs and NNRTIs both block HIV from using the enzyme reverse transcriptase to take over your T-cells to make copies of itself.
+NRTIs and NNRTIs both block HIV from using the enzyme reverse transcriptase to take over the T cells to make copies of itself.

-The table below compares features of these drugs.
+The table below compares key features of Complera and Atripla.

 |How often do I have to take it?||once per day||once per day|

-The shared side effects of both drugs include:
+Complera and Atripla contain similar drugs and therefore cause similar side effects.
+The shared side effects of these drugs include: